paulproteus/operations/funding/bridge-chapter-policies.md

 * Bridge, in this document, refers to a self-governing Bridge with its own board.
 Each bridge focuses on a specific technology, or set of technologies, and shares open source curriculum and program materials across geographies.
 * Chapter is a regional, technology-specific group that has repeat events.
 Each Chapter belongs to a Bridge.

-## Policies
+## Directing Funds
 It is our policy that the group (Foundry, Bridge or Chapter) that raises funds, gets to direct how the funds are spent; however, donations must be provided without restriction to Bridge Foundry, so as to streamline our internal processes (more on that below).
 We often communicate our intentions to sponsors and report on our progress, but it is important that those reports are not a formal commitment to allocate an exact amount of money to a specific program.
 This allows allows the leadership of the Foundry, Bridge or Chapter the flexibility to reallocate funds as needed.

 When volunteers or staff raise funds, they will associate the donation(s) with a specific Workshop, Chapter, Bridge, or Bridge Foundry.
 All funds will be spent on educational and charitable activities to increase diversity in tech, so that the makers of technology accurately reflect the diversity of the users of technology and everyone can feel welcome and comfortable in our industry.
-All [allowed expenses](../using-funds/allowed-expenses.md) must be approved by a Workshop or Chapter leader, a Bridge board member, or a designated volunteer or staff person.
+All expenses must be approved by a Workshop or Chapter leader, a Bridge board member, or a designated volunteer or staff person.

+## Allowed Expenses
 Any Bridge or Chapter will utilize funds only for charitable and educational activities consistent with our tax-exempt status described above.
 Without limiting the generality of the preceding sentence, the Bridge will not intervene in any election or support or oppose any political party or candidate for public office, or engage in any lobbying not permitted by section 501(c)(3) of the IRC, or, if applicable, IRC 501§§(h) and 4911.
 Bridges or Chapters will not endorse political candidates or parties.

-## Overseers
+## Operational Guidance
-The Finance Committee is composed of dedicated volunteered from chapters who are actively raising & spending money.
-Current members of the Finance Committee are: Rachel Myers, Sarah Allen, and Melissa Xie.
+The Finance Committee is composed of staff and volunteers.
+Current members of the Finance Committee are: Sarah Allen, Diana Luepke (School Factory Operations), and Mary Jenn (Bridge Foundry Operations).

-Original RailsBridge Board members (Sarah Mei, Sarah Allen, Austin Putman) are committee members, emeritus.
+Help needed:

+* review grant proposals
+* coordination with fundraising committee for local chapter support
+* assistance with program projected expenses and financial planning for new initiatives
+* periodic review of policies and editing for clarification

+If you would like to join our volunteer team, please email finance@bridgefoundry.org